phac-nml/legiovue/docs/usage.md

 ## Introduction

 This pipeline is intended to be run on _Legionella pneumophila_ paired illumina isolate sequencing data.
-It generates _de novo_ assemblies using [`SPAdes`](https://github.com/ablab/spades), ST types using [`el_gato`](https://github.com/appliedbinf/el_gato), cgMLST calls with [`chewbbaca`](https://chewbbaca.readthedocs.io/en/latest/index.html), and a summary QC report.
+It generates _de novo_ assemblies using [`SPAdes`](https://github.com/ablab/spades), sequence types (ST) using [`el_gato`](https://github.com/appliedbinf/el_gato), cgMLST calls with [`chewBBACA`](https://chewbbaca.readthedocs.io/en/latest/index.html), and a summary QC report.
 The outputs of the pipeline can be used for other downstream applications.
 All parameters have been determined based on outbreak dataset testing.

 ## Index